gitimaad/Masai-Hackathon-1002/README.md

 - Tools Used: `Python`, `pandas`, `seaborn`, `sklearn`, `SQL`, `Power BI`
 - Key Focus: Delivering insights that are actionable and aligned with business goals.

----

-### Next Steps:
-- Deploy the machine learning model and Power BI dashboards.
-- Automate the data pipeline to handle real-time updates.

-For further questions or clarifications, feel free to reach out!